Ashkash: Ashkash, the general of the Kuch and Baloch

-According to the Shahnameh, the army of Kuch and Baloch armored from head to foot, and they had the banner with the figure of leopard.
+They have brought a banners with the figure of a leopard from whose banners war rained down."According to the Shahnameh, the army of Kuch and Baloch armored from head to foot, on whose helmets stood a crest like a cock's comb, and they had the banner with the figure of leopard.

 History

 In Kay Khosrow's war with the Turanians, Ashkash was the commander and leader of an army.
 Later, Ashkash was the leader of the army in the Persian campaign against Turan under the command of Fariburz.
 When Rostam set out for Turan to rescue Bizhan, Ashkash was one of the seven men who accompanied Rostam.
 Afterward, Ashkash was the general of the army, and he fought with Garsivaz.

 He was present at Kay Khosrow's consultation to confront Afrasiab.
 While at the consultation, Kay Khosrow assigned him to fight against Shideh in Khwarazm with 30,000 spearmen.
 After he defeated Shideh in Khwarazm, Kay Khosrow sent him to Zam to prevent Afrasiab from attacking the rear of the Iranian army.
 Ashkash was also with Kaykhosrow in the Battle of Makran.
 There, Kay Khosrow appointed him the governor of Makran.